sielos/DeepModels/README.md

 python cifar10_DNNs.py
 ```

 The generated models will appear under the models directory.

+To use these models for DeepConcolic tool copy the model file (.h5) to DeepConcolic/saved_models/ directory.